Skip to content

 Equipment

-• 1 crêpe pan or classic non-stick pan
+• 1 crêpe pan or classic non-stick skillet

 • 1 flat spatula